About this minor

 Teaching method and examination

-Compulsory: reading list containing various academic articles.
+Compulsory: textbook and various academic articles.

 Method of examination